Supermarkets rated in league table recyclable packaging

 Community Manager - Pure Planet

-- May community hightlights and points - how many did you get?!
+- Latest community round-up and points leaderboard - how many did you get?